 Name parameter on

 Get-Help.
 This would return a basic set of information about that command as you can see below.

-You'll notice that although a lot of information is returned, it's just a summary of things you can do.
-And, if you weren't aware, you'd never know that
+You’ll notice that although a lot of information is returned, it’s just a summary of things you can do.
+And you’d never know that

 Get-Help can return other types of help content too like examples.

 You can drill down into the help content more a few different ways.
 One of those ways is finding information on a single parameter of a command.
 Perhaps in the example, I’m using here, I see a reference to a